jschicht/RawCopy/readme.txt

 In order to extract files from a shadow copy within an image file, you will have to mount the image file beforehand so that Windows will present a symbolic link to the shadow copy such as \\?\GLOBALROOT\Device\HarddiskVolumeShadowCopy60.
 It is recommended to mount the image with a tool such as Arsenal Image Mounter (which is free).

 The /WriteFSInfo: parameter can be useful when scripting since SectorsPerCluster and MFTRecordSize is used with LogFileParser and Mft2Csv.

+When using /TcpSend:1 to send output to network you must obviously have something listening on the destination for this to work.
+For instance netcat.
+For now, the data is sent as is over network unencrypted.

 Sample usage